 The column form was not so popular and used in later temples.
-It has a fluted shaft surmounted by top resembling branches of conifer tree.
+It has a fluted shaft surmounted by top resembling branches of a conifer tree.

 Tent Pole columns

-Constructed of brick, these are stone representation of wooden poles used for supporting tents, kiosks, shrines or ship cabins.
+Constructed of brick, these are a stone representation of wooden poles used for supporting tents, kiosks, shrines or ship cabins.
 Earliest of Egypt’s structures, but there use is still mystical.

 Common during Greco-Roman era, these depicted an evolutionary extension with capital decorations in floral patterns and even imagined plants.
 The variations are endless and were different from the Egyptian variety of columns.

-The many forms included floral columns or pillars, circular, square or ribbed pillars and a flower shaped capital seemed common.
+The many forms included floral columns or pillars, circular, square or ribbed pillars and a flower-shaped capital seemed common.
 These column types were rare but the stylized versions could be seen during the Greco-Roman period.

 In addition to plant styled columns, there were no plant style columns in ancient Egypt which represented deities or their attributes.
 The two most common types included Hathoric Columns and Osiride Pillars.

 With the onset of Classical Orders of Architecture, Greek and Roman ideas and innovations were used in Egyptian column styles leading to an evolution in the western world.
 About 2000 years later, the architect was borrowed by Europe and United States to add those exquisites look and architectural addition.